FiatAccompli/civ6-maptacks/README.md

 add new civilizations/districts/units.

 ### Version History
+* 103 - Added default automatic pin naming based on icon (a few icons do not have a default pin name because there's no good existing texts in the game and I'm not interested enough to write new ones.)
 * 102 - Added icons for Gathering Storm environmental effects - volcanoes, flooding, etc.
   Added Gathering Storm spy mission icons.
 Increased default height of popup so it looks better in Gathering Storm (with the caveat that on the smallest screen sizes the popup now